Commits and Anchors

 on, session transcripts are redacted (secrets removed via gitleaks patterns) before being written to the orphan branch.

-Transparency has a global default in ~/.oobo/config.toml and can be overridden per-project via the DB project_settings table.
+Transparency has a global default in ~/.oobo/config and can be overridden per-project in .oobo/config.

 Projects

-A project is any git repository where oobo has discovered AI sessions.
-Projects are found automatically duringoobo scan by checking workspace metadata from each AI tool.
+A project is any git repository where oobo is enabled.
+Projects are found duringoobo setup or normal command use.